 How should I choose an EVV solution?

 The EVV system you select depends on the requirements set forth by your state.
-While some states, like Connecticut and Oklahoma, have adopted a closed model approach, where the state Medicaid program contracts with a single EVV vendor, other states, like New York and Virginia, are open model states, leaving providers free to choose the EVV system that works best for their agency.
+While some states, like Connecticut and South Carolina, have adopted a closed model approach, where the state Medicaid program contracts with a single EVV vendor, other states, like New York and Virginia, are open model states, leaving providers free to choose the EVV system that works best for their agency.

 How will EVV benefit my agency?